ClickHouse/ClickHouse/docs/en/query_language/alter.md

 ### Manipulations with Table TTL

-You can change table TTL with a request of the following form:
+You can change [table TTL](../operations/table_engines/mergetree.md#mergetree-table-ttl) with a request of the following form:

 ```sql
 ALTER TABLE table-name MODIFY TTL ttl-expression
 ```

-For example of columns TTL modifying, see [../operations/table_engines/mergetree.md#mergetree-table-ttl].

 ### Synchronicity of ALTER Queries